- What is Business Aviation?

 Oct.
 6, 2016

-The NBAA Small Flight Department Subcommittee conducted its first-ever survey, to highlight the unique concerns of smaller operators – those with three or fewer business aircraft.
+In its first survey, the NBAA Small Flight Department Subcommittee identified the unique concerns for operators of three or fewer business aircraft.
+Budgeting is a top issue, as is navigating the relationship with owners and parent companies.
+Small flight departments also deal with human resource issues and regulatory compliance.
 Nearly 200 small fleet operators representing 376 aircraft submitted data for the survey.
-Dave Keys, chair of the Domestic Operations subcommittee and chief pilot at a small flight department, said the survey allows NBAA to better serve these operators by honing in on their needs.
-"Our hope is that through the study, and focusing on the results of the study, that we're going to bring real tools to small flight department operators to help them operate better and safer," said Keys.
-Learn more about the survey.
+“Our hope is that through the study, and focusing on the results of the study, that we’re going to bring real tools to small flight department operators to help them operate better and safer,” said subcommittee Chair Dave Keys.
+Read about the survey results.